Simulating turbulent mixing caused by local instability of internal gravity waves: Formulation and calculation method

 \section{Formulation and calculation method}

 In this study, we consider a stably stratified fluid motion governed by the Navier-Stokes equation with the Boussinesq approximation, specifically written as

-where $\bm{u}$ is the three-dimensional velocity vector satisfying the incompressible condition, $\nabla \cdot \bm{u} = 0$, $p$ is the pressure divided by the reference density, $b$ is the buoyancy, $N$ is the buoyancy frequency supposed to be constant, $\nu$ is the kinematic viscosity, $\kappa$ is the diffusivity, and $\bm{e}_v$ is the unit vector pointing upwards.
+where $\bm{u}$ is the three-dimensional velocity vector satisfying the incompressible condition, $\nabla \cdot \bm{u} = 0$, $p$ is the pressure divided by the reference density, $b$ is the buoyancy, $N$ is the background buoyancy frequency set as a constant, $\nu$ is the kinematic viscosity, $\kappa$ is the diffusivity, and $\bm{e}_v$ is the unit vector pointing upwards.
 Here, $b$ is scaled so as to have the unit of velocity and related to the fluid density, $\rho$, as $\rho = \rho_{ref}(1 - N^2 X_3/g - N b/g)$, where $g$ is the acceleration of gravity, $\rho_{ref}$ is the reference density, and $X_3$ is the vertical coordinate.